oyasinchuk/Data-Cleaning-in-SQL/README.md

-In this project I take raw transplant data and transform it in SQL Server to make it more usable for analysis.
+In this project I take raw 2020-2023 world layoffs data and transform it in SQL Server to make it more usable for analysis.